svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_quasiquotation/index.md

 always returns a list.
 This function also expands splices, as these are only allowed within lists (if I understand Bawden's algorithm correctly).
-The cases (except for the one that splices) are all identical to `qq_expand` except that the results are put in lists.
+The cases (except for the one that splices) are all identical to `qq_expand` except that their results are put in lists.
 In the case for the splice tag the splice expression is untagged and returned (these splice expressions should evaluate to lists so the types still match).